-201. An omnium is a set of races in which riders compete for points in each event and final placings are determined by total points in all events.
+- 201. An omnium is a set of races in which riders compete for points in each event and final placings are determined by total points in all events.
 Different numbers of points may be given in different events.
 The scoring scheme shall be specified in the official race announcement.
-In National Championship omniums, the points awarded in each event shall be 7-5-3-2-1 for first through fifth places except for events that are International-style omniums (see rule 203).
-202. In case of a tie on total points, the tie will be broken in favor of the rider who has:

-(a) The most first place finishes or, if still tied, the most second place finishes, etc., or if still tied;
+In National Championship omniums, the points awarded in each event shall be 7-5-3-2-1 for first through fifth places except for events that are International-style omniums (see rule 203). - 202.
+In case of a tie on total points, the tie will be broken in favor of the rider who has: - (a) The most first place finishes or, if still tied, the most second place finishes, etc., or if still tied;

-(b) The highest placing in the last race, or the race nearest the last race of the omnium in which at least one of the tied riders placed.

-203. International-style Omnium: this is a different event from conventional omniums, with different scoring, tie-breaking, and the requirement that riders must compete in all events.
-All events are held on a single day.
-The following rules apply:

-- (a) The default events to be held are (in the order listed): - 1.
-200m time trial with flying start, - 2.
-Scratch race (distance equal to the number of laps closest to 5km) - 3.
-Individual pursuit (3000 meters 2000 meters for junior without finals, riders seeded from the overall ranking after the scratch race) - 4.
-Points race (distance closest to 15km with 6 sprints for men; 10km with 4 sprints for women) - 1000m/500m time trial for men and women respectively (riders seeded from the overall ranking after the points race).

-(b) Whenever possible, there shall be an interval of at least 30 minutes between two events.

-(c) The pursuit and 1000m/500m time trial should be done with two riders on the track at once if possible.

-(d) If the number of riders exceeds the maximum number of riders permitted on the track in mass start events, there are two alternate methods: (1) after the 200m time trial, eliminate all riders whose place exceeds the field limit; (2) run heats for the mass start events.
+- (b) The highest placing in the last race, or the race nearest the last race of the omnium in which at least one of the tied riders placed. - 203.
+International-style Omnium: this is a different event from conventional omniums, with different scoring, tiebreaking, and the requirement that riders must compete in all events.
+All events are held over two days.
+The following rules apply: - (a) The default events to be held are (in the order listed): - 1.
+Flying time trial: one lap for tracks up to 250m in length, 200m for larger tracks. - Points race: 30km elite men; 20km elite women; 15km junior men; 10km junior women.
+The sprint interval is the same as for championship points races. - 3.
+Elimination race - 4.
+Individual pursuit: 4000m elite men; 3000m elite women and junior men; 2000m junior women.
+The race is run without finals, with riders seeded from the overall ranking after the elimination race - 5.
+Scratch race: 15km elite men; 10km elite women and junior men; 7.5km junior women. - 1000m/500m time trial for men and women respectively (riders seeded from the overall ranking after the scratch race). - (b) Whenever possible, there shall be an interval of at least 30 minutes between two events. - (c) The pursuit and 1000m/500m time trial should be done with two riders on the track at once if possible. - (d) If the number of riders exceeds the maximum number of riders permitted on the track in mass start events, and there is no existing qualification system to establish the number of participating riders, their selection shall be determined as follows: all riders entered shall first participate in qualifying points race heats run over distances of 15km, 10km, 15km and 10km for elite men, elite women, junior men and junior women respectively.
+The sprint interval is that for championship points races.
+The heats shall be run in such a way so as to qualify up to the track maximum number of riders, without necessarily qualifying the maximum number of riders permitted.
+An equal number of riders shall qualify from each heat to participate in the omnium.
+All riders not qualifying to participate in the omnium shall be placed jointly in last position.
+Any riders not finishing any of the qualifying rounds shall not be placed (DNF).
+The heats only qualify riders for the omnium; they do not contribute to the omnium scoring.